April 8th 2022

-Hyaluronic acid: the “gold standard” skin-gredient for hydration
+Hyaluronic acid in skincare: everything you need to know about the “gold standard” ingredient for hydration

-May 3rd 2017 / 0 comment
+July 30th 2019 / 0 comment

 What makes it so effective?
-“In terms of hydration and moisture, we do not have any other ingredients that have the ability to hold 1000x its weight in water,” explains oculoplastic surgeon, aesthetic doctor and founder of MZ Skin Dr Maryam Zamami.
+“In terms of hydration and moisture, we do not have any other ingredients that have the ability to hold 1000x its weight in water,” explains oculoplastic surgeon, aesthetic doctor and founder of MZ Skin Dr Maryam Zamani.
 “For this reason, HA is considered a gold standard ingredient for hydration.”

 HA supplies dwindle as we get older, leaving skin drier and therefore more susceptible to showing the signs of wear and tear.
-“As chronic dehydration is one of the factors that can cause premature ageing, HA is a very important ingredient in terms of anti-ageing,” comments Dr Pedro Catala, pharmacist, cosmetologist and founder of TWELVE Beauty.
+“As chronic dehydration is one of the factors that can cause premature ageing, HA is a very important ingredient in terms of anti-ageing,” comments Pedro Catala, pharmacist, cosmetologist and founder of TWELVE Beauty.

 Who’s it for?